yidong72/reasoning-gym/eval/README.md

 ```

-The results of your model run on a dataset will be stored in a new folder in the directory E.g `r1/algorithmic/proposition_logic.json`
+The results of individual model on a dataset will be stored in a new folder in the directory E.g `r1/algorithmic/proposition_logic.json`